Mathrys83/Adventure.Land/README.md

 ## Recap

-The code can run on it's own several days / weeks, if you tweak the values correctly.
-The merchant's inventory requires attention from time to time, because I don't want to auto-sell good items, so they keep piling up (intentionally).
+The code can run on it's own over several days / weeks, if you tweak the values correctly.
+The merchant's inventory / Bank slots require attention from time to time.
+This is because I don't want to auto-sell good items, so they keep piling up (intentionally).
 You can tweak that of course, all the code is there.

 Enjoy!